-- (1) name: The name of the property. - (2) class (optional defaults to the property type determined by reflection): The name of the component (child) class. - (3) insert (optional defaults to true): Do the mapped columns appear in SQL INSERTS? - (4) update (optional defaults to true): Do the mapped columns appear in SQL UPDATES? - (5) access (optional defaults to property): The strategy NHibernate should use for accessing the property value. - (6) optimistic-lock (optional defaults to true): Specifies that updates to this component do or do not require acquisition of the optimistic lock.
+- (1) name: The name of the property. - (2) class (optional defaults to the property type determined by reflection): The name of the component (child) class. - (3) insert (optional defaults to true): Do the mapped columns appear in SQL INSERTS? - (4) update (optional defaults to true): Do the mapped columns appear in SQL updates? - (5) access (optional defaults to property): The strategy NHibernate should use for accessing the property value. - (6) optimistic-lock (optional defaults to true): Specifies that updates to this component do or do not require acquisition of the optimistic lock.
 In other words, determines if a version increment should occur when this property is dirty. - (7) lazy (optional defaults to false): Specifies that this component should be fetched lazily when the instance property is first accessed.
-For more informations, see lazy on property element. - (8) unique (optional defaults to false): Specifies that an unique constraint exists upon all mapped columns of the component.
+For more informations, see lazy on property element. - (8) lazy-group (optional defaults to DEFAULT): If the component is lazy, its lazy-loading group.
+When a lazy property is accessed on an object, included when the property is a component, the other lazy properties of the lazy group are also loaded with it. - (9) unique (optional defaults to false): Specifies that an unique constraint exists upon all mapped columns of the component.

-The child <property> tags map properties of the child class to table columns.
+The child cproperty> tags map properties of the child class to table columns.